-- 58. The constructive dialogue in all of the committees follows the same broad structure: - (a) The State party is invited to send a delegation to attend the meetings at which the committee will consider the State party's report; - (b) The head of the delegation is invited to introduce the report in a brief opening statement and, in some committees, such as the Human Rights Committee, the delegation is requested to provide an oral summary of the State party's written replies to the lists of issues; - (c) Members of the committee, usually led by the country rapporteur(s) or country report task force members, raise questions on specific aspects of the report of particular concern and/or as follow-up questions following the oral summary of the written replies to the list of issues. - 59.
-After a formal welcome by the Chairperson, the head of the delegation is invited to make an opening statement introducing the State party's report and summarizing important developments.
-In the case of CEDAW, this statement should not exceed 30 minutes and the delegation is urged to provide precise, short and direct responses to questions asked in the interests of time management (A/59/38, Part II, paras.
-418 to 440).
+- 60. After a formal welcome by the Chairperson, the head of the delegation is invited to make an opening statement introducing the State party's report and summarizing important developments.
+In the case of CEDAW, this statement should not exceed 30 minutes and the delegation is urged to provide precise, short and direct responses to questions asked in the interests of time management (A/59/38, part II, paras.
+418-440).
 In the case of the Human Rights Committee, guidelines on the presentation of reports during their examination by the Committee are sent to the States parties.
-After introductory comments, Committee members may make comments, observations and ask questions or seek clarification with regard to the report.
-CEDAW imposes strict time limits on members, with the time limit being monitored by a speech timer, but which are enforced in a flexible manner.
+After introductory comments, Committee members may make comments, observations and ask questions or seek clarification with regard to the report. - CEDAW imposes strict time limits on members, with the time limit being monitored by a speech timer, but which are enforced in a flexible manner.
 CEDAW considers initial reports on an article-by-article basis, with the exception of articles 1 and 2, 7 and 8, and 15 and 16, which are considered as three clusters.
 For CRC, the delegation is asked to limit the opening statement by the delegation to fifteen minutes.
-When several reports (CRC and OPs) are being considered the delegation is asked to make one introductory statement for all three reports, if possible, in the interest of time.
-The Committee proceeds with questions related to the CRC, but also includes issues related to general measures of implementation of the Optional Protocols.
-After the dialogue focusing on the CRC, the Committee proceeds with a dialogue on each of the Protocols.
-For States that have incorporated information on the implementation of the Protocol(s) in their CRC reports (as set out in the Protocols for all State Parties to the CRC which have already submitted separate reports), the dialogue will last for one day and will include, to the extent possible, issues related to the Protocols.
-CESCR and CRC, and CEDAW for periodic reports only,, consider each report by clusters of articles, inviting the delegation to reply immediately to questions that do not require further reflection or research between each cluster.
-The remaining committees pose all their questions together, formulated article by
+When several reports (CRC and Optional Protocols) are being considered the delegation is asked to make one introductory statement for all three reports, if possible, in the interest of time.
+The Committee proceeds with questions related to the Convention, but also includes issues related to general measures of implementation of the Optional Protocols.
+After the dialogue focusing on the CRC, the Committee proceeds with a dialogue on each of the Optional Protocols.
+For States that have incorporated information on the implementation of the Optional Protocol(s) into their CRC reports (as set out in the Optional Protocols for all State parties to the Convention which have already submitted separate reports), the dialogue will last for one day and will include, to the extent possible, issues related to the Optional Protocols.
+CESCR and CRC, and CEDAW for periodic reports only, consider each report by clusters of articles, inviting the delegation to reply immediately to questions that do not require further reflection or research between each cluster.
+The remaining committees pose all their questions together, formulated article by article. - 62.
+During its fourth session in October 2010, CRPD decided to allow 20 minutes for the introduction of a State party report by representatives of the concerned State party, who should focus on updating the information contained in the report.

-The role of the country rapporteur
+6. The role of the country rapporteur